-Salary Advance
+Salary advance

 Full-time teachers hired at the beginning of the school year through December of the contract year are eligible for an optional salary advance of up to \$1,000.
 Monies advanced are repaid within the contract year.
-This salary advance is for first-time, full-time teachers and can be used once.
+This salary advance is for first time, full time teachers and can be utilized only one time.